matt2313/compilerConstruction/doc/loopsConditionalStatements.md

 runAlways
 ```
 If `condition` evaluates to `true` then `runIfTrue` will execute, if `condition` evaluates to `false` then `runIfFalse` will execute instead. `runAlways` will always execute afterwards, regardless of `condition`.

+`else if` statements are not supported, use nested `if` statements instead.

 ## Nesting
 All conditional statements can be nested within each other and still be valid, for example: